 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-The Hungarian medical technology sector employs 13,000 people directly and including suppliers the total number of employees in the sector is approximately 30,000.
+The Hungarian medical technology sector employs 13,000 people directly and including suppliers the total number of sector employees is 17,000.
 The Hungarian medical technology industry is a relatively small but concentrated sector with 980 manufacturers comprising 4.9% of Hungarian exports.
-85% of exports go to EU countries.
+85% of exports went to foreign markets in 2020.
 The country has a solid base for manufacturing a range of medical devices, however, given the small market it is challenging for domestic production to compete with Western quality and innovations.
-The Hungarian MedTech sector includes strong academic background, cutting edge research and development in university spinoffs with research areas in medical imaging, electric and biosensor devices, as well as lab diagnostics.
+The Hungarian MedTech sector includes highly educated background, cutting edge research and development in university spinoffs with research areas in medical imaging, electric and biosensor devices, as well as lab diagnostics.

-Annual local production was valued at USD 1 Billion in 2019 and consists mainly of electro-medical equipment, blood pressure equipment, lab kits, surgical and dental supplies, apnea alarms, incubators, infusion pumps, mechanical medical supplies, maternity products, and specialized x-ray and IVD equipment.
+Annual local production was valued at USD 1.2 billion in 2020 and consists mainly of electro-medical equipment, ventilators, blood pressure equipment, lab kits, surgical and dental supplies, apnea alarms, incubators, infusion pumps, mechanical medical supplies, maternity products, and specialized x-ray and IVD equipment.
 Local production and imports generally complement each other.

-Recurring hospital debt remains the biggest problem in the country’s healthcare system resulting in postponing surgeries and other inevitable treatments.
-Hungary’s state-run hospitals generated debt of almost USD 140 Million in 2020 and USD 190 Million in 2019.
+Recurring hospital debt which is financed from the central budget at the end of each calendar year remains the biggest problem in the country’s healthcare system resulting in postponing surgeries and other inevitable treatments.
+Hungary’s state-run hospitals generated debt of almost USD 140 million in 2020 and USD 136 million in 2021.
 Hungary’s healthcare system has been criticized in several fields calling for system-wide changes including:

-- Minimum 90 days wait time for planned surgeries and treatment with special focus on orthopedics and neurosurgery.
+- Minimum 90 days wait time for planned surgeries and treatment with special focus on orthopedics, neurosurgery, gynecology, and tonsil surgery.

-- Underuse of diagnostic examinations such CT or MRI.
+- Underuse of diagnostic examinations such CT or MRI due to capacity and lack of personnel.

 - High ratio of death or serious impact caused by cardiovascular diseases and stroke.

-- Aging and lack of certain medical professionals: GPs, pediatricians, anesthesiologists, and nurses.
+- Aging and significant lack of medical professionals: GPs, pediatricians, anesthesiologists, and more importantly nurses.

-Hungary spends 9.9% of its national GDP on healthcare according to Eurostat.
-Most of it is spent on wages and maintenance of hospitals and out-patient clinics and only a small portion is spent on purchasing innovative medical equipment.
+Hungary spends 6.4% of its national GDP on healthcare according to Eurostat.
+Most of it is spent on wages, hospital debts and maintenance of hospitals and out-patient clinics; only one third is spent on purchasing innovative medical equipment.

-Hungary is working to achieve a globally significant position in certain sectors where its infrastructure and know-how is strong, such as clinical trials of innovative drugs, the development of biopharmaceuticals, in-vitro diagnostics, animal biotechnology, molecular medicines, and the use of bioreactors.
-The historically strong Hungarian pharmaceutical industry has an established knowledge base and skilled workforce which enabled the creation of a red biotech subsector adept at developing therapeutics, unique in the CEE region yet also strong by international comparison.
-Key representatives of international biotech companies present in the market include Richter, Egis, Amgen, Omixon, Biogen, Servier, Solvo Biotechnology, etc. Hungarian biotechnology companies have also expanded their presence into major European markets.
-Expansion is supported by the Government of Hungary since the National Research, Development and Innovation Office regards biotechnology as a strategic area for development.
+Hungary is working to achieve a globally significant position in certain sectors where its infrastructure and know-how are strong, such as clinical trials of innovative drugs, the development of biopharmaceuticals, in-vitro diagnostics, animal biotechnology, molecular medicines, and the use of bioreactors.
+The historically strong Hungarian pharmaceutical industry has an established knowledge base and skilled workforce which enabled the creation of a red biotech subsector (such as gene therapy, stem cell research, and genetic engineering) adept at developing therapeutics, unique in the CEE region yet also strong by international comparison.
+Key representatives of international biotech companies present in the market include Richter, Egis, Amgen, Omixon, Biogen, Servier, UD-Genomed, Solvo Biotech, etc. Hungarian biotechnology companies have also expanded their presence into major European markets.
+Expansion is supported by the Government via the National Research, Development and Innovation Office which regards biotechnology as a strategic area for development.
 Significant results have been achieved in nanotechnology, molecular chemistry, and biotechnology services.
 Red biotechnology – also known as biopharmaceuticals – is a prosperous sector in Hungary and market players are seeking opportunities to intensify their activity in the international arena.
 The Hungarian Biotech Association plays a key role in conducting biotech research.
-Prominent Hungarian universities led by the Budapest Medical University (SOTE) and Medical Universities of Debrecen, Pecs and Szeged have active working relationships with international biotech research companies listed above.
+Prominent Hungarian universities including Budapest Semmelweis Medical University and Medical Universities of Debrecen, Pecs and Szeged have active working relationships with international biotech research companies.

-Medical device and pharmaceutical importers may face challenges obtaining approval for placement on insurance reimbursement lists, including significant delays (a common challenge among Central and Eastern European countries).
+Medical device and pharmaceutical importers have been facing serious challenges obtaining approval for placement on insurance reimbursement lists, including significant delays of up to 24 months (a common challenge among Central and Eastern European countries).
 If a product is not included on the reimbursement scheme, paid by insurance companies, the market for the product is limited or an exception needs to be requested.
-Such ‘exceptions’ are preceded by lengthy negotiations between the company and the National Health Insurance Fund (NEAK), delaying patient treatment.
-The catalog of reimbursed operations, medical aids and pharmaceuticals is reevaluated every six months.
+Such ‘exceptions’ are preceded by lengthy negotiations between the company and the National Health Insurance Fund (NEAK), delaying patient treatment or resulting in occasional approval.
+The catalog of reimbursed operations, medical aids and pharmaceuticals is reevaluated every six months by law.
 Drug categorization takes place on a bi-monthly basis.
-Drug price referencing is executed twice yearly by the National Health Insurance Fund.
+Drug price referencing is executed twice yearly by the NEAK.

-Economic growth and an increase in health spending resulted in a strong demand for medical device imports in 2020.
-Imports from the U.S. were USD 35.4 Million in 2020 Trade Stat Express
+Economic growth and an increase in health spending resulted in a strong demand for medical device imports in the past two years.
+Imports from the U.S. amounted to USD 41 million in 2021.
+(Trade Stat Express)

-Budapest healthcare service providers will receive HUF 10,2 Billion (USD 34 Million) funding to improve services and medical technology in public healthcare institutions in Budapest between 2021-2024.
+The government allocated USD 34 million (HUF 10.2 billion) from the central budget to healthcare service providers to improve services and medical technology in public healthcare institutions in Budapest between 2021-2024.
 The funding is aimed at improving basic healthcare service and outpatient services to reduce 60-200 day wait times for certain medical interventions.

-The funding will be distributed among in- and outpatient clinics and hospitals in the 23 districts of Budapest.
-Areas to be covered will be MedTech-related developments, digital healthcare, refurbishment of healthcare facilities.
+The funding will be distributed among in- and outpatient clinics and hospitals around Budapest.
+Areas to be covered are MedTech-related developments, digital healthcare, refurbishment of healthcare facilities.
 MedTech includes diagnostic imaging, radiology and emergency room equipment.
 Digitalization and telemedicine, or telehealth, are also priorities for the sector.
 The role of e-health will help to meet Hungary’s need to expand the healthcare infrastructure, while improving services and personnel conditions.
-Local district governments will receive between HUF 80 Million and 1,500 Million funding (USD 267,000 and 5 Million).
-Procurements will be executed through public tenders.
+Local district governments receive between USD 267,000 and USD 5 million (HUF 80 million and HUF 1.5 billion) in funding.
+Procurements are executed through public tenders.

 The focus of the new healthcare culture has been shifting to preventative measures and promoting sports and a healthy lifestyle, to extend the average age of Hungarians, which is currently one of the lowest in Europe at 74 years.